The Lancet NOVEMBER 09, 2019

 Endpoint

-Death from all causes or hysterectomy within 42 days
+Death from postpartum haemorrhage or hysterectomy within 42 days

-Key result: Tranexamic acid reduced death due to bleeding when administered within 3 hours of birth.
+Key result: Tranexamic acid significantly reduced death due to bleeding in women with postpartum haemorrhage without increasing the risk of adverse events.

 Tailored to your role